tomasmisutka/Secretary_app/Preparation/datamap.md

   - Int WorkloadPoints (12.5???) method ?
 *NOTES*

-  - every worklabel is created based on students grups count ... then should be visible for secretary to be able to match to any free employee
+  -every worklabel is created based on students grups count ... then should be visible for secretary to be able to match to any free employee

-  - employees can not have more than 500 points for teaching! - they have another work! , but not less, because they have a full time!
+  -employees can not have more than 500 points for teaching! - they have another work! , but not less, because they have a full time!

 # Additional functionality

-  - send changes to employee's email address (job email)
+  -send changes to employee's email address (job email)